ankitchandra140203/Linked-list-traversal-in-verilog/README.md

    ## In File 1:
    Traversing linked list and comparing data of each node of linked list in verilog
    ## In File 2:
-   Traversing linked list and unhasing the hased data of each node and also finding unwanted infinite loops in linked list which can affect traversal to every node of linked list
+   Traversing linked list and unhashing the hashed data of each node and also finding unwanted infinite loops in linked list which can affect traversal to every node of linked list

    ## ATTACHED PDF FILE CONTAINS PROBLEM STATEMENT.